 Forging a Path FORWARD

-In summer 2020, Dean Linda Fried and the senior leadership team launched Columbia Public Health FORWARD (Fighting Oppression, Racism and White Supremacy through Action, Research and Discourse) to accelerate the transformation of our school into an antiracist, multicultural, and fully inclusive institution in all aspects of its culture and operations, as well as into a global leader in dismantling the toxic structures that continue to support racism and health inequities.
-Our goal is both to transform ourselves and our world, and to provide a model and roadmap for other academic institutions to follow suit.
+In summer 2020, the students of the Black and Latinx Student Caucus (BLSC) called for the Mailman School to grapple with and dismantle issues of institutional racism at the Mailman School and Columbia University overall.
+Dean Linda Fried and the School's senior leadership team launched Columbia Public Health FORWARD (Fighting Oppression, Racism and White Supremacy through Action, Research and Discourse) to address many of the issues raised by BLSC and other members of the community.
+FORWARD was developed as a vehicle to accelerate the transformation of our school into an antiracist, multicultural, and fully inclusive institution in all aspects of its culture and operations, as well as into a global leader in dismantling the toxic structures that continue to support racism and health inequities.
+Our shared goal is both to transform ourselves and our world, and to provide a model and roadmap for other academic institutions to follow suit.

 Through FORWARD, we will take the concrete actions needed to realize our goals by building: